Pilot Episodes

 Pilot Episodes Artist

-Participated in the series during Winter 2021
+Participated in Winter 2021

 Angela Schubot

-Angela Schubot from Berlin, choreographer, dancer, researcher and bodyworker/healer, with roots in Peru and Toronto, works since 2009 with Jared Gradinger, creating works on the debordering of the body and plant consciousness.
+Angela Schubot is from Berlin, choreographer, dancer, researcher and bodyworker/healer, with roots in Peru and Toronto, works since 2009 with Jared Gradinger, creating works on the debordering of the body and plant consciousness.
 She develops methods of “Radical Softness” and “Flow Work” and is certified practitioner of perceptive pedagogy and fascia therapy/Method Danis Bois.
 Since 2012 her artistic practice has been researching and developing methods and possibilities to acknowledge non-human principles and beings and to interact with them.
 These practices include solo works, a.o. the trilogy “Körper ohne Macht” (body without power) 2015, and long term research works, a.o MOSSBELLY in collaboration with Shelley Etkin, developing “bodies of multiplicity” in deep communion with plant nature.

 Photo by Yvonne Chew